ram535ii/monzo_fwd/README.md

-# lambda function to relay notifications to Telegram
+# Lambda function to relay notifications to Telegram
+The idea is to have a Lambda function hosted on AWS for which a Monzo user can register a webhook.
+Then everytime a transaction is created, this Lambda function runs and forwards the data to a Telegram chat.
+Why use this?
+To build social pressure to spend wisely, what if your frugal friend knew everytime you bought a pint?

 ## To test
 ```